jhollinger/occams-record/README.md

 ## Injecting instance methods

-By default your results will only have getters for db columns and eager-loaded associations.
-If you must, you *can* "inject" extra methods into your results by putting those methods into a Module.
+By default your results will only have getters for selected columns and eager-loaded associations.
+If you must, you *can* inject extra methods into your results by putting those methods into a Module.
 NOTE this is discouraged, as you should try to maintain a clear separation between your persistence layer and your domain.

     module MyWidgetMethods
       def to_s